Alternative Jobs for Education Majors

-An Education degree is often seen as a one-way ticket to classroom teaching, but check out all these other career options for Education majors!
+An Education degree is often seen as a one-way ticket to classroom teaching, but you have options!
+Check out these other careers for Education majors!

 Education administration